-On May 7, 2021, the U.S. District Court for the Eastern District of Texas, Tyler Division, granted our motion for new trial and denied our request for judgment as a matter of law on validity (which will be part of the trial).
-In addition, the District Court scheduled the trial to commence on August 6, 2021.
+On May 7, 2021, with respect to our patent litigation with Hewlett Packard, the U.S. District Court for the Eastern District of Texas, Tyler Division, granted our motion for a new trial and denied our request for judgment as a matter of law on validity.